LLNL/axom/src/docs/sphinx/quickstart_guide/config_build.rst

 Basic requirements:
 ~~~~~~~~~~~~~~~~~~~

-  * C++ Compiler
+  * C++ Compiler with C++11 support
   * CMake
   * Fortran Compiler (optional)

 Supported Compilers
 ~~~~~~~~~~~~~~~~~~~

-Here is a list of the minimum supported compiler versions:

-  * Clang 4.0.0
-  * GCC 4.9.3
-  * IBM XL 13
-  * Intel 18
-  * Microsoft Visual Studio 2015
-  * Microsoft Visual Studio 2015 with the Intel toolchain

-Some Axom features require more modern compiler standards than these supply.
+Axom supports a wide variety of compilers.
-Please see the ``<axom_src>/scripts/spack/configs/<platform>/compilers.yaml`` for an up to date list of the supported compilers for each platform.
+Please see the ``<axom_src>/scripts/spack/configs/<platform>/compilers.yaml`` for an up to date list of the currently supported and tested compilers for each platform.

 .. _dependencies-label: